Why we are collecting your data

 - Phone Number/Email Address – you do not have to provide these, but they may make it easier to resolve any problems with your claim

-Please note: this information will also be collected for other members of your household, where relevant.
+We will also collect this information for other members of your household, where relevant.

 The basis for the processing